Come Join US!

 How We’ll build

-Our design will include round wood timber elements, traditional timber framing, straw bale envelope, clay and lime plasters, earthen floors, rockwool insulation, breathable membranes where appropriate, natural wood finishes, rubble trench, stone work as well as concretized woodchip ICF ( nexcem blocks), minimal adhesives and low VOC products wherever possible, and as much locally sawn lumber as possible!
+The new build is still in the design phase but will be a 3+ bedroom, 2 office, 2 bath, likely 2 story house.
+It will include round wood timber elements, traditional timber framing, a straw bale envelope, clay and lime plasters, earthen floors, rockwool insulation, breathable membranes (where appropriate), natural wood finishes, a rubble trench, a foundation of both stone work and concretized woodchip ICF (Nexcem blocks), minimal adhesives/low VOC products, and as much locally sawn lumber as possible!

 We’re aiming for affordability, efficiency, a low carbon footprint, high envelope performance, ease of process, a localized material sourcing philosophy, as well as natural beauty and quality finishes as usual!

-Come and gain a new skilL!
+Come and gain a new skilL through workshops

-Apprenticeship Opportunities:
+Apprenticeship Opportunities

-The arrangement will be: We’ll offer you one of our 3 season spaces ( yurt, trailer, or bell tent or bring your own shelter ) and 2 meals a day (lunch and dinner) during workdays.
-You offer your time ( 8 hours per day, 4 days a week ) , your energy and your mind!
+• We’ll offer you one of our 3 season spaces ( yurt, trailer, or bell tent or bring your own shelter) and 2 meals a day (breakfast and lunch) on workdays.
+There is a cabin with a shower/tub, a woodstove, internet, and a kitchen that will be a communal space for apprentices.

-I personally learnt to build by volunteering on natural building projects, as well as paying for an apprentice program.
+*I personally learned to build by volunteering on natural building projects, as well as paying for an apprentice program.
 A paid course often means there is pressure to complete phases within a limited timeline, as a student wants to gain all the knowledge they are expected in the time they’ve paid to learn it.
 I believe the building process should be relaxed and be limited in external pressure: a free, sustenance and space exchange to me represents a low pressure, reciprocal relationship where the flow of building is easeful and less constrained by expectations and timelines.

 Where we live:

-our garden- potato harvesting!
+Our garden: potato harvesting!

-nearby views
+Nearby views

-our current little cabin- too small for our growing family!
+our current little cabin: Too small for our growing family!

 We’ve got some sizeable gardens, lots of forest to explore, and a Pyrenees/German Shepperd dog who will love to become your friend.
 If you’re into a rural, off grid community natural building learning adventure, this may be a great fit for you!

-the river which runs through our valley
+The Bridge River which runs through our valley.